rolling-scopes-school/js-fe-course-en/tasks/shelter/README.md

 - Headings with text, icon and email address, icon and phone number and dog picture at the very bottom are centered in the `Footer` section.
 - Location and address icons are left aligned and the block itself is centered.
 If locations and icons are completely centered - this is not a mistake, we do not deduct points!

-If the conditions are violated, **-5** is deducted for each item.
+If the conditions are violated, **-5** is deducted for each point.
-If blocks or elements go beyond the screen, or overlap each other, **-5** is deducted for each unique error.
+If blocks or elements go beyond the screen or overlap each other, **-5** is deducted for each unique mistake.

 The main-320 layout check is performed, for this: